graalvm/graalvm-demos/README.md

 * [build-from-jar](native-image/build-from-jar/) - Shows how to create a JAR file without using Maven or Gradle, and build a native executable from that JAR
 * [build-java-modules](native-image/build-java-modules/) - Shows how to compile a modularized Java application into a native executable without using Maven or Gradle
 * [build-shared-library](native-image/build-shared-library/) - Shows how build a native shared library and then load it from a C application
 * [build-static-images](native-image/build-static-images/) - Shows how to create a fully static and a mostly-static native executable, unlike the default dynamic one
 * [build-with-js-embedded](native-image/build-with-js-embedded/) - Shows how to embedded JavaScript into a Java application, and then compile it ahead of time
 * [list-files](native-image/list-files/) - Shows how to create a native executable from the command line, and then apply Profile-Guided Optimization (PGO)
 * [native-build-tools](native-image/native-build-tools/) - Contains two Java projects, and shows how to create native executables from those applications using [Maven](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html) and [Gradle](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html) plugins for GraalVM Native Image
+* [wasm-javac](native-image/wasm-javac/) - Illustrates how to use the new experimental WebAssembly backend in GraalVM to compile `javac` into a Wasm module, which can then run either on the command line or in the browser.
+[Check out the live demo here](https://graalvm.github.io/graalvm-demos/native-image/wasm-javac/).

 ### Configure
 Demos illustrating how to compile applications with Native Image that use some dynamic Java features including reflection, resource access, and so on.